Overview

 The following planning issues tend to control how smoothly warehouse construction moves through the field.
 We keep them visible so the owner can make informed decisions before schedule pressure builds.

-Dock count and placement can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside warehouse shells planned around real circulation and yard needs. so the owner can see what the job really needs before field pressure narrows the options.
+Dock count and placement coordinated with truck court depth and I-35 or Hwy 80 access geometry can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside warehouse shells planned around real i-35 corridor circulation needs and logistics park 35 tenant profiles. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Truck maneuvering geometry can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside dock and yard packages sequenced with shell turnover rather than after it. so the owner can see what the job really needs before field pressure narrows the options.
+Truck maneuvering geometry on Hays County sites where limestone cut and pad elevations affect yard grades can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside dock and yard packages sequenced with shell turnover rather than after it — so freight operations can start without waiting. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Slab performance requirements can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside support-space fit-outs released without losing warehouse momentum. so the owner can see what the job really needs before field pressure narrows the options.
+Slab performance requirements for warehouse loading on caliche and limestone bearing subgrade can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside support-space fit-outs released without losing warehouse construction momentum. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Utility readiness for operations can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside paving and occupancy readiness aligned to operations. so the owner can see what the job really needs before field pressure narrows the options.
+Utility readiness tied to San Marcos Water, Hays County water district, and City of San Marcos service extension timelines can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside paving and occupancy readiness aligned to operations with tceq stormwater and hays county co sequenced in the critical path. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

 Service Area